openservicebrokerapi/servicebroker/spec.md

 This specification defines the following terms:

+- *Application*: The software that will make use of, and be bound to, a Service Instance.

 - *Platform*: The software that will manage the cloud environment into which Applications and Service Brokers are provisioned.
 Users will not directly provision Services from Service Brokers, rather they will ask the Platform